direvus/php-decimal/README.md

 Personally I recommend something like `/usr/local/lib/php-decimal`, but it's totally up to you.

-In your PHP code, execute `include '/path/to/lib/decimal.php';` and you're ready to use the library.
+In your PHP code, execute `include '/path/to/lib/decimal.php';`, or include it in your autoloader, and you're ready to use the library.

 Usage
 -----